AdaCore/training_material/courses/codepeer/010_codepeer.rst

 Unanalyzed Call
 -----------------

-+ External calls to unanalysed subprograms
++ External calls to unanalyzed subprograms

     - Participate in the determination of presumptions